odk-x/docs/odkx-src/sync-endpoint-manual-setup.rst

   .. note::

-     The above command performs a shallow clone of the sync-endpoint Github git repository.
+     The above command performs a shallow clone of the sync-endpoint GitHub git repository.
 To perform a full clone remove :guilabel:`--single-branch --depth=1` from the command.

   4. Navigate into the sync-endpoint directory.
 Most likely